Enter The World of Online Audiology

-our users (audiologists) first and help them focus on what really matters, a patient care.
+process and have our users focus on what really matters; Patient care.

 Here are some of the challenges I faced: